goji vegan hotel Rhodes

 Tsambika, Rhodes.

-6- Best Boat Tours to take in Rhodes
+Best Boat Tours in Rhodes

 There are plenty of local tour agencies for sightseeing, day trips and boat tours.
 Most of these start from Rhodes town and boats leave from Mandraki harbour.
 The day tours tend to start around 8 -10 AM, so aim to be there in time!
 There’s sunset trips if you prefer that too.
 Some tours offer hotel pick-up for a fee.
 A couple of agencies that operate in Ialysos can arrange a pick-up from GOJI.

-We didn’t book a tour beforehand as we were not able to fix a day for it.
 If you are sure of the day, I suggest you pre-book a tour online, a few days in advance as the good ones get full pretty quick.

 Many boat tours are all-inclusive with unlimited beer, wine and a buffet lunch.
 We were happy to find several tours that advertised veggie options for lunch.
 Lazy Day Tours was one of them.